Jacob Stallings Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in MLB.

-- The Nationals have a 4.89 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have a 4.90 team ERA that ranks 27th among all MLB pitching staffs.

-- The Nationals surrender the most home runs in baseball (199 total, 1.5 per game).
+- The Nationals give up the most home runs in baseball (202 total, 1.5 per game).

-- Williams makes the start for the Nationals, his 26th of the season.
-He is 6-7 with a 4.95 ERA and 94 strikeouts in 123 2/3 innings pitched.
+- Adon makes the start for the Nationals, his fifth of the season.
+He is 2-0 with a 5.25 ERA and 20 strikeouts in 24 2/3 innings pitched.

-- The righty last pitched on Sunday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up two hits.
+- His last time out came on Friday against the Miami Marlins, when the right-hander threw six scoreless innings while allowing two hits.

-- In 25 games this season, the 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to his opponents.
+- The 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings, in six games this season.
+Opponents are hitting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.